isakmp/ike/design.md

 Crypto convenience functions for IKE crypto (uses nocrypto, C)

-Config (programmatic) constructions for IKE configurations (uses C)
+Config constructions for IKE configurations (uses C)

+Control is the control socket (such as shutdown, more?) (uses C)

 Engine the main processing pipeline (uses C, Decode, Encode, Crypto, Config) for a single IKE session